jocoder22/My-Portfolio-Website/README.md

 #### HTML Formatting rules:

-- All code ( `HTML` element names, attributes, attribute values) is lowercase (except `text/CDATA`).
+- All codes ( `HTML` element names, attributes, attribute values) are lowercase (except `text/CDATA`).
 - Code does not have trailing white spaces.
 - Indentation is consistent (either all tabs or all 2 spaces or all 4 spaces etc).
-- Code uses a new line for every block, list or table element and indent every such child element (it's acceptable to put all `<li>` elements in one line).
+- Code uses a new line for every block, list or table element and indent every such child element (acceptable to put all `<li>` elements in one line).
 - [Optional] When quoting attribute values, code uses double quotation marks.

 #### HTML Style Rules: